StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 ### Service type

-The `service.type` is used to identify the type of service in the span in the StackState UI [Traces Perspective](/use/stackstate-ui/perspectives/traces-perspective.md).
+The `service.type` is used to identify the type of service in the span in the Rancher Observability UI [Traces Perspective](/use/stackstate-ui/perspectives/traces-perspective.md).

 | |                |
 |:---|:---------------|